Skip to main content

 For downstream food and retail names, the key question is whether cocoa can hold the rebound and force another round of pricing caution.
 If the move fades again, the market can go back to treating cocoa as a past inflation shock.
 If it extends, margin sensitivity comes back into focus quickly.

-For traders, this is the kind of market where divergence matters more than a single directional call.
+For market researchers, this is the kind of market where divergence matters more than a single directional call.
 When Chronos-2 still points materially lower but TimesFM argues for a much stronger path, the right read is not certainty.
 It is regime instability.

 Winners and losers